On the coloured light of the binary stars and some other stars of the heavens: Content

 Doppler assumes that there are binary stars with a perihelium speed larger than the speed of light.
 The astronomer Littrow would have suggested that the perihelium speed of the visual binary star γ Virgo is nearly equal to the speed of light.

-§ 10 Doppler summarises the above, and concludes that his speculations explain so much that his theory has to be true.
+§ 10 Doppler summarizes the above, and concludes that his speculations explain so much that his theory has to be true.
 He shares a few more speculations: